algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Preconditions:

-- The candidate has an active profile on Adopte Un Candidat.
+- The candidate has an active profile on "Adopte Un Candidat".

 Main Success Scenario:

-1. The candidate logs into the Adopte Un Candidat application.
+1. The candidate logs into the "Adopte Un Candidat" application.
 2. They navigate to the "Search Jobs" section.
 3. The candidate sets search criteria based on desired job roles, location, and company culture.
 4. They apply filters for required soft skills and other preferences.